J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• In a pooled analysis of the VOYAGE 1, VOYAGE 2, DISCOVER-1, and DISCOVER-2 studies, there were no reports of exacerbation or new onset of inflammatory bowel disease (IBD) in patients treated with TREMFYA, including 2 patients with a prior history of IBD in DISCOVER-1 and DISCOVER-2.1
+• In a pooled analysis of the VOYAGE 1, VOYAGE 2, DISCOVER-1, and DISCOVER-2 studies, there were no reports of exacerbation or new onset of inflammatory bowel disease (IBD) in adult patients treated with TREMFYA, including 2 patients with a prior history of IBD in DISCOVER-1 and DISCOVER-2.1

 CLINICAL DATA